danielclickh/marketing-website-preview/.github/ISSUE_TEMPLATE/-user-story--add-customer-name-to-website.md

 There are a few areas where these are added:

 ## Metadata
+*Due date:* When do you want this live?
 *Use case*: Business intelligence / Logs, events, and traces / Real-time analytics / Machine learning & GenAI - List all that apply
 *Migrations*: PostgreSQL / Elasticsearch etc - List all that apply *Vertical*: E-commerce & Retail / Financial services etc - List all that apply